bersavosh/SimpleTasks/README.md

 # SimpleTasks:
-A small collection of naive scripts I've written to for simple tasks or to remember something.
+A small collection of simple scripts and notes I've written for simple tasks or to remember something.

+## Scripts:

 ## 1. GehrelsStat:
 A quick script to calculate confidence interval and significance for poisson distribution of events in the photon-starved regime.
 This is a lazy brute-force implementation of [Gehrels 1986](http://adsabs.harvard.edu/abs/1986ApJ...303..336G).